All living organisms are divided into three domains:

 Bacterial flagella and pili

-Pili are similar in structure to flagella but they are much smaller.
+Pili are similar in structure to flagella but are much smaller.
 Pili (or fimbria) help the bacterium better adhere to surfaces and other bacteria.
 This adherence of the bacterium to a potential host is made possible by the fimbria.
 Therefore, they represent a virulence factor.

 |Obligate aerobe (aerophilic)||Oxygen is needed in order to maintain the metabolism.|